kamrulislamtushar/angular-crud/README.md

 ## Running the project

 After running  `ng serve` for dev server visit `http://localhost:4200/`.
 Initially 12 members will be stored in local storage as seed data.
 You will be able to modify them any way you like.

+## Credentials for login
-For Login as Admin: email: admin@test.com , password: admin For login as Executive: email: executive@test.com, password: executive
+For Loging in as Admin: email: admin@test.com , password: admin

+For loging in as Executive: email: executive@test.com, password: executive
 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.